davidsferreira02/lbaw2373/README.md

     git push origin master

 At this point you should have the project skeleton in your local machine and be ready to start working on it.
-You may remove the __template-lbaw__ demo directory, as it is noy needed anymore.
+You may remove the __template-lbaw__ demo directory, as it is not needed anymore.

 ## Installing local PHP dependencies